 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 2b.
 Craft and Structure.
-Questions and tasks require students to explicitly attend to the text, including, but not limited to: Determining the meaning of words and phrases used in a text, including general academic and domain-specific words, and distinguishing literal from nonliteral language Referring to parts of stories, dramas, or poems, using terms such as chapter, scene, and stanza, and how the parts build on earlier sections Distinguishing their own point of view from that of the author, narrator, or characters in a text Using text features and search tools such as key words and side bars 4) extensive 3) sufficient 2) some 1) weak Rating Pending 2c.
+Questions and tasks require students to explicitly attend to the text, including, but not limited to: Determining the meaning of words and phrases as used in the text, including general academic and domain-specific words as well as figurative language Explaining how a series of chapters, scenes, or stanzas fit together to form the overall structure of a story, drama, or poem Comparing and contrasting the overall structure of two or more informational texts Analyzing multiple accounts of the same event or topic, noting similarities and differences in point of view and describing how point of view influences how events are described 4) extensive 3) sufficient 2) some 1) weak Rating Pending 2c.
 Integration of Knowledge and Ideas.
-Questions and tasks require students to explicitly attend to the text, including, but not limited to: Comparing and contrasting the most important points and details presented in two texts on the same topic Comparing and contrasting the themes, settings, and plots of stories Explaining how specific aspects of a text's illustrations contribute to what is described in words 4) extensive 3) sufficient 2) some 1) weak Rating Pending Using information gained from illustrations OVERALL RATING: 4) extensive evidence 3) suffice ient evidence 2) some evidence 1) weak evidence OVERALL RATING: 4) extensive evidence 3) suffic SUMMARY STATEMENT (Explain why the materials recently a sufficient of the second se ient evidence 2) some evidence 1) weak evidence
+Questions and tasks require students to explicitly attend to the text, including, but not limited to: Drawing information from multiple print or digital sources Analyzing how visual and multimedia elements contribute to the meaning, tone, or beauty of a text Comparing and contrasting the treatment of similar themes, topics, and patterns of events Comparing and contrasting stories in the same genre on their approaches to similar themes and topics Explaining how an author uses reasons and evidence to support points Integrating information from several texts on the same topic 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient SUMMARY STATEMENT (Explain why the materials received) nt evidence 2) some evidence 1) weak evidence red this overall rating):